SchlossLab/snakemake_cluster_tutorial/README.md

 If you don't already have `conda` installed, please [download Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Miniconda3 is a Python 3-based package manager and is essentially a stripped-down version of Anaconda so it should be much faster to install.

 Because this tutorial is designed to work on a Linux-based computer cluster, please follow the below instructions to set up the conda environment (if you already have an updated version of Miniconda installed, please skip to step 3):

-1. Login to your cluster environment and navigate to your home folder
+1. Login to your cluster environment and navigate to your home folder.
 2. Download & install Miniconda for 64-bit Linux systems.
 When it asks if it should initialize `conda`, say `yes`:
 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh